mpneuried/rsmq-cli/README.md

 #### `visibility` *short:* `vs`

-chane the visibility of a message
+change the visibility of a message

 ```sh
   rsmq visibility [msgid] [vt] [global-options]